PODCAST "The Bulletin"

 Theme: The 37th Season of Music in São Roque

-Guest: musician Pedro Caldeira Cabral for the Podcast "O Boletim".
+Guest: musician Pedro Caldeira Cabral for the Podcast "O Boletim."

-Born in Lisbon in 1950, Pedro Caldeira Cabral began his musical journey in a family environment, playing the recorder, classical guitar, and Portuguese cittern.
+Born in Lisbon in 1950, Pedro Caldeira Cabral began his musical journey in a family environment, playing the recorder, classical guitar, and Portuguese guitar.
 He studied music theory, composition, music history, and early music with teachers such as Artur Santos and Jorge Peixinho, among others.
-He developed an original style for solo guitar and composed for theater, cinema, and ballet.
+He developed an original style for solo guitar and composed for theater, film, and ballet.
 He founded the groups La Batalla and Concerto Atlântico, dedicated to early music, and directed several festivals.
 An organological researcher, he published the book A Guitarra Portuguesa and conceived thematic exhibitions.
-With a discography of 16 CDs as a soloist, he is also noted for the artistic direction of projects such as "A Música da Lírica de Camões."
+With a discography of 16 CDs as a soloist, he is also noted for the artistic direction of projects like "The Music of the Lyric of Camões."

 Episode 57, 2025